 For detailed information on hiking in the wilderness areas of Olympic National Park, take a look at the Park's trip planner and wilderness regulations.

-On April 23rd, low tide will occur around 8:17 a.m. (-0.33 ft.).
-High tide will occur around 2:28 p.m. (+7.14 ft.).
+On September 17th, low tide on the outer coast will occur around 7:30 a.m. and around 10 a.m. on the Strait beaches.
+High tide on the outer coast will occur around 2 p.m. and around 4 p.m. on the Strait beaches.
+The tides vary greatly from the outer coast to the Strait of Juan de Fuca, it’s good to check out your specific beach to ensure you are well prepared.
 Check the weather forecast for the coast and plan your clothing and supplies accordingly.
 It’s a good idea to have layers that help protect you from water, wind, and cold.
 For more information about safety, clothing, tools, lodging, and dogs, see our Frequently Asked Questions page.
-For directions or questions about your beach, refer to your beach signup page or contact your beach coordinator (listed on the signup page).

 Rope ladders, headlands, tides, beach logs.